Jorge36/data-analytics-pipelines-comparison/README.md

 The primary objectives of this research are:

-- To evaluate the performance, scalability, and cost-efficiency of traditional analytics tools (Pandas, Pandas SQL, Scikit-learn) versus distributed big-data frameworks (Hadoop, Spark, Spark SQL, Spark MLlib).
+- To evaluate the performance, scalability, and cost-efficiency of traditional analytics tools (Pandas, Pandas SQL, Scikit-learn) versus distributed big-data frameworks (Hadoop, Spark, Spark SQL, Spark MLlib) across data sizes, file formats, configurations and deployment environments (local and cloud)
-- To compare single-machine and distributed analytics pipelines across different data sizes, file formats, hardware configurations, and deployment environments (local and cloud).
+- To compare traditional and distributed data analytics stacks and analyse their respective advantages and disadvantages in both local and cloud environments
-- To derive evidence-based guidelines for determining when single-machine analytics tools are sufficient and when distributed big-data frameworks become the more appropriate choice.
+- To derive evidence-based guidelines for determining when traditional single-machine analytics tools should be used and when distributed big-data frameworks become the more appropriate choice

 ---